singnet/time-series-anomaly-discovery/README.md

 ## Running

 In order to build and get this service running, run the [setup.sh][setup-script] script located in the project's root directory with the *-r* flag.
-This flag will force the source to be built, perform tests, the localhost GRPC server, and the DAEMON to handle requests to this service.
+This flag will force the source to be built, perform tests, run the localhost GRPC server, and the DAEMON to handle requests to this service.

 ```